CS-Computer Science Courses

 Prerequisites: MA 102 [Min Grade: C] or MA 105 [Min Grade: C] or MA 106 [Min Grade: C] or MA 107 [Min Grade: C] or MA 125 [Min Grade: C] or MA 225 [Min Grade: C]

 CS 104L.
-Introduction to Data Science Laboratory.
+Data Science for All Laboratory.
 0 Hours.

 Laboratory to accompany CS104.